 Its long tail helps it to maneuver quickly through dense vegetation when searching for food or seeking shelter from predators.

-This species migrates south after breeding during summer months while those living in Mexico are year-round residents of their habitat.
+This species migrates south after breeding during summer, while those living in Mexico are year-round residents of their habitat.

-The diet consists mainly of seeds but they will also eat insects such as grasshoppers and caterpillars as well as spiders and other invertebrates for protein rich nutrition supplementing their seed based diet.
+The diet consists mainly of seeds, but they will also eat insects such as grasshoppers, caterpillars, spiders, and other invertebrates for protein-rich nutrition, supplementing their seed-based diet.

-This includes avoiding land conversion into agricultural areas which could impact them adversely if not managed properly by local authorities.Scientific classification:
+This includes avoiding land conversion into agricultural areas that could impact them adversely if local authorities do not manage them properly.

 Kingdom | Animalia |